Graphical Representation for Heterogeneous Face Recognition: Experiments

 We compare the proposed G-HFR method with state-of-the-art approaches on the CUFSF database as shown in Table \ref{tab:table1}.
 For the transductive synthesis method (TFSPS) \cite{Ref6}, query sketches are transformed into synthesized photos, and random sampling LDA (RS-LDA) \cite{Ref37} is used to match the synthesized photos to gallery photos.
 Because the photos and sketches in CUFSF involve lighting variations and shape exaggerations, the synthesized photos have artifacts such as distortions.
-These artifacts degrade the recognition performance.
+These artifacts degrade the performance of face recognition.
 For the common space projection based approaches PLS \cite{Ref9} and MvDA \cite{Ref11}, a discriminant common space for two modalities is learnt.
-Though these two approaches have a strong generality and can be applied to various heterogeneous scenarios, they perform poorly on CUFSF as shown in the table.
+Although these two approaches have a strong generality and can be applied to various heterogeneous scenarios, they perform poorly on CUFSF as shown in {Table \ref{tab:table1}}.
 For feature descriptor based methods LRBP \cite{Ref19} and LDoGBP \cite{Ref23}, feature descriptors which are invariant to different modalities are designed and used for recognition.
 These two approaches achieve good performance with accuracies of 91.12\% and 91.04\% respectively.
 However, these features ignore the spatial structure of faces.
-Our proposed method achieves a first match rate of 96.04\% and a tenth match rate of 99.86\%.
+Our proposed method achieves a first match rate of (96.04$\pm$0.0076)\% with 95\% confidence interval and a tenth match rate of (99.86$\pm$0.0088)\% with 95\% confidence interval.
 Zhang \textit{et al.} \cite{Ref18} achieved 98.70\% verification rates (VR) at 0.1\% false acceptance rate (FAR) in comparison to 99.14\% VR at 0.1\% FAR of our proposed G-HFR method.